deepjavalibrary/djl-demo/docs/dataset_creation.md

 # DJL dataset blueprints

-DJL by default provides abstract classes for different styles of Datasets
+DJL by default provides abstract classes for different styles of Datasets.

-1. RandomAccessDatset - A dataset that supports random access of data from dataset , by using indices.
+1. RandomAccessDataset - A dataset that supports random access of data it using indices.
 2. AbstractImageFolder - A dataset to load images from folder structures.
 3. ArrayDataSet - An array based extension of RandomAccessDataset.